ocupop/hawaiitax/src/_staff/jumari-teodosio.md

 job_title: Tax Intern
 bio_html: >-
   <p><strong>Hometown: </strong>Pearl City,
-  Hawai&rsquo;i</p><p><strong>Education:</strong> University of Hawai&rsquo;i -
-  West Oahu, BA in Accounting</p><p><strong>Experience: </strong>Prior to joining the HiAccounting team, Jumari&rsquo;s first experience in tax was through the VITA program at Leeward Community College.
+  Hawaii</p><p><strong>Education:</strong> University of Hawaii - West Oahu, BA in Accounting</p><p><strong>Experience: </strong>Prior to joining the HiAccounting team, Jumari&rsquo;s first experience in tax was through the VITA program at Leeward Community College.
 Through VITA, Jumari was given the opportunity as a volunteer tax preparer to complete hands-on work, such as interviewing clients and completing federal and state individual returns.
 He also has experience in office administration and customer service.</p><p><strong>Fun Fact:</strong> Jumari enjoys playing airsoft as a hobby.</p>
 email: jumari@hi-accounting.com